 The Boulder St. Vrain watershed covers most of Boulder County, several towns in Weld County, and small portions of a few other counties.
 Since water doesn’t flow according to political boundaries, it’s important for all of us to work together to protect our watershed.

 Everyone lives in a watershed.
-It may be hard to see if you do not live near a stream, but water is moving through streams, ditches, and underground pipes through our communities.
+It may be hard to see if you do not live near a waterway, but water is moving through streams, ditches, and underground pipes through our communities.
 As water travels downstream it is impacted by human activities as it passes through cities, towns, and farms.

 How the communities upstream from you treat the water will impact your water use, and how you treat your water will impact the communities downstream from you.
 Trash and polluted stormwater runoff from your neighborhood will end up in the stream people downstream from you use to fish and swim.